cenacchi2000/Full-stack-web-development-7cr/README.md

 # Full-stack-web-development-7cr
 The README.md file in this GitHub repository contains a link to the address where the application is running.
-For the React Native mobile application implemented at Expo , the repository has a public link through which the application can be launched in the Expo mobile application.
+For the React Native mobile application implemented at Expo, the repository has a public link through which the application can be launched in the Expo mobile application.

 The README also contains a link to the application's operating instructions and time and attendance records.
 The total number of working hours was determined from the working time accounting.